“For All Debts Public and Private” Review

 - Tony sees the bushes moving by the family pool, but is disappointed to find a squirrel instead of the ducks.
 Once again, he’s longing for something that won’t be coming back.

 - Tony’s gluttony is now heavily amplified.
 Actor James Gandolfini even packed on more pounds between seasons three and four.
+There are several close-ups of ice cream and omelettes during the episode.

 - A stoned and paranoid Chris drives Tony around at nighttime, perhaps foreshadowing an infamous scene from the series’ final season.